-Ecotourism in Africa is big business.
+Ecotourism in Africa is a big business.
 Each year safari operators, vendors, and lodges assess how they can continue to improve sustainability.
 It’s likely one of the few industries that value the environment.
-As the concern over global warming only increases it’s a relief to find an industry that strives to find eco friendly solutions.
+As the concern over global warming only increases it’s a relief to find an industry that strives to find eco-friendly solutions.

-Ecotourism in Africa extends beyond installing solar systems and reducing waste, but has grown to include community development.
-Local communities benefit from employment, infrastructure, and education that includes an emphasis managing resources properly.
+Ecotourism in Africa extends beyond installing solar systems and reducing waste but has grown to include community development.
+Local communities benefit from employment, infrastructure, and education that includes an emphasis on resource management.

 We’ve stayed in countless lodges and every time we find a new business that is making clear green initiatives we are all smiles.
-Throw on your safari clothes and get prepared for the trip of a lifetime.
-In no particular order we wanted to share some of our favorite eco lodges we’ve stayed in during our travels.
+In no particular order, we wanted to share some of our favorite eco-lodges we’ve stayed in during our travels.

 - Community development